shuowei30/ShuoWei_SDU.github.io/README.md

 ## Acknowledgement

-This homepage is adapted from the [Minimal Light](https://github.com/yaoyao-liu/minimal-light) Jekyll theme, with custom content, layout, and styling for Shuo Wei's academic profile.
+This homepage is adapted from the [Minimal Light](https://github.com/yaoyao-liu/minimal-light) Jekyll theme, with custom content, layout, and styling for Shuo Wei's profile.